frnmst/automated-tasks/docs/scripts.rst

 Steps
 ~~~~~

-1. create a new borg repository.
-Our backups will lie near the sources: we want
+1. create a new borg repository

-   to avoid encryption because it will work with older version of borg.
+   .. note:: We want to avoid encryption because:

+             1. it works with older versions of borg
+             2. it is simpler
+             3. these are not offsite backups

+   .. important:: There are two different types of setups: local and remote repositories.

-   We will assume that:
+   .. note:: We will assume that:

              - our source directory is a mountpoint at ``/backed/up/mountpoint``.
 This makes sense if we want to backup ``/root`` or ``/home`` for example.
              - we want to back up to a different partition's filesystem mounted at: ``/mnt/backups/myhostname_backed_up_mountpoint``

+             For example, if we want to backup ``/home`` and our hostname is ``mypc`` we would have: ``/mnt/backups/mypc_home``

    To create a local repository run:

    ::